natagapova/xai-resume-bias/blogpost.md

 ### Mathematical Foundation

-The Integrated Gradients method follows these rules:
+The Integrated Gradients method follows 3 key rules:

 1. **Path Integration**: It measures changes along a path from a baseline to the actual input
 2. **Completeness**: The total of all attributions equals the difference between the model's output for the actual input and the baseline